whipowill/quake-mod-scarlet/README.md

 ### Gore

-This is an set of changes I'm really excited about.
+This is a set of changes I'm really excited about.
 To keep these changes optional, I've isolated them to the [Gore](https://github.com/whipowill/quake-mod-frikbot4/tree/gore) branch of this repo:

 - Doubles the bood particles.
 - Doubles the amount of gibs used in the explosion.